Snapchat/KeyDB-docs/docs/modules-api-ref.md

 Called by `RM_Init()` to setup the `ctx->module` structure.

-This is an internal function, Redis modules developers don't need to use it.
+This is an internal function, KeyDB modules developers don't need to use it.

 ## `RedisModule_IsModuleNameBusy`